 Car insurance premiums are based on a variety of factors, including the type of car.
-To find the best premium for you, there’re a few things to consider before you even buy a car.
-Selecting a car with the following features can bring you a lower premium:
+To find a competitive premium, there’s a few things to consider before you even buy a car.
+Selecting a car with the following features could result in a lower insurance premium:

 Generally, the newer, safer and more common your car is, the cheaper your insurance premium could be.
 Insurers are likely to offer a cheaper premium when they know that parts are cheap, damage is minimised and the driver is conscientious.
 The more of these features you can find in a car, the better your chances are at finding a good deal on car insurance.

 Car insurance requirements can differ from state to state in Australia.
-Most car owners in Australia are required to have some form of CTP insurance1, and uninsured drivers face heavy fines2.
+Most car owners in Australia are required to have some form of Compulsory Third Party (CTP) insurance1, and uninsured drivers could face heavy fines2.
 CTP insurance only covers injury to people and death.
 It does not cover property damage.

 In all Australian states and territories, except NSW, CTP insurance is covered in your registration.
 Some states still offer you a choice of insurer, and you should always check your registration paperwork to make sure CTP is included.
 In NSW, CTP insurance is called a green slip and you need to buy this separately before you register your car.
 In Victoria, CTP insurance is administered by the Transport Accident Commission (TAC) and is referred to as the TAC charge.

-To protect yourself against the cost of repairs in the case of an accident, you can choose from comprehensive third party property or third party property, fire and theft insurance.
+If you decide to protect yourself against the cost of repairs in the case of an accident, you can choose from comprehensive, third party property or third party property, fire and theft insurance.

-Your policy may include a myriad of extras and features, which will ultimately impact the price you pay.
+Your policy may include a myriad of extras and features, which could ultimately impact the price you pay.
 Some will reduce your premium, while others can increase it:

-Your answers will help determine which level of cover you need and who can provide an affordable policy that meets your needs.
+Your answers will help determine which level of cover you are eligible for and who can provide an affordable policy with the cover you’re after.

-Once you’ve bought a car and know what you need in a policy, there are many ways to ensure you find the ideal policy at the best price.
+Once you’ve bought a car and know what you want in a policy, there are many ways to ensure you find an ideal policy at a good price.

-It’s essential to choose a car insurance policy that suits your car and your individual needs.
-If you own a cheap car that you can easily replace, you can save by purchasing only third party property insurance3, rather than the more expensive comprehensive insurance.
+It’s essential to choose a car insurance policy that suits your car and your circumstances.
+If you own a cheap car that you can easily replace, you could decide to save by purchasing third party property insurance3, rather than the generally more expensive comprehensive insurance.

 One-size-fits-all insurance policies are a thing of the past, and providers differ greatly in their offerings.
-Once you decide on the right policy for you, shop around to find a competitive price.
-Our comparison service can give you up-to-date prices on comparable policies from our range of providers in just a few minutes.
+Once you decide on a policy or level of cover, shop around to find a competitive price.
+Our comparison service can give you up-to-date prices on policies from our range of providers in just a few minutes.

 Some insurers offer a discount when policies are purchased online.
 Be sure to check whether this is an option for your chosen policy and provider.

 Insurance needs change over time so be sure to regularly review your policy.
-Changing providers or choosing different policy features can be an easy way to reduce your premium.
+Changing providers or choosing different policy features may be an easy way to reduce your premium.

 Insurers can sometimes reward loyal customers4.
-Taking out more than one type of insurance with the same provider can often lower your premiums.
+Taking out more than one type of insurance with the same provider may lower your premiums in some cases.

-If you drive less than the average person, you may find a better deal through a provider that bases premiums on kilometres driven4.
+If you drive less than an average person, you may find a better deal through a provider that bases premiums on kilometres driven4.

 Insurers usually offer lower premiums if you keep your car secure whenever possible.
-Parking your car in a locked garage and installing car alarms or immobilisers should help reduce your premium.
+Parking your car in a locked garage and installing car alarms or immobilisers may help reduce your premium.

-Consider whether accepting a current market value payout will work for you in the event your car is written off.
-Opting for an agreed value payout instead may increase your future premiums4.
+Consider whether accepting a market value payout will work for you in the event your car is written off.
+While opting for an agreed value payout could provide more certainty in the event your car is written off, it may increase your premiums4.